mahbubmaruf178/one-index/README.md

 ## Features

 - Download files with Cloudflare reverse proxy.
-- Open files with an Android app.
+- Open files with Android app and in windows PotPlayer.(for video files)
 - Resume download supported.
 - multi drive supported.